depthfirstlearning/depthfirstlearning.com/_drafts/2018-06-24-DeepStack.markdown

   3. How do you know if you’ve implemented CFR correctly?

 <br>
-# Class 5: Counterfactual Regret Minimization #2
+# 5 Counterfactual Regret Minimization #2
   **Motivation**: We saw last week the practical side of CFR and how effective it can be.
 This week we’ll be diving more into the theory underlying it.
 This will culminate with Blackwell’s Approachability Theorem, a generalization of